 She decided to fight the battle against Mughal Emperor Akbar in the battle of Narrai.
 Her mentality was like- “It is better to die respectfully than to live a disgraceful life.”

 She fought bravely, but she was equipped with old weapons, and few untrained soldiers.
 On the contrast, Mughals were equipped with modern weapons and trained soldiers in their Army.
-Lastly, when it was clear that she had lost, she decided to sacrifice her life instead of being captured by the Mughal Army.
+Lastly, when it was clear that she had lost, she decided to sacrifice her life instead of getting captured by the Mughal Army.

 People of India will always remember her as one of the bravest famous female leaders in Indian history.